Genusbiz/docs/developers/defining-the-application-model/object-class-property/modify-an-object-class-property/general-settings.md

 **Provider Name**

-For properties of type **Data**, with data binding **One-Way Bound** or **Two-Way Bound**<span style="FONT-WEIGHT: normal">, the value is required and specifies the name of the column in the table or view where data for the Object Class Property is stored.
+For properties of type **Data**, with data binding **One-Way Bound** or **Two-Way Bound**, the value is required and specifies the name of the column in the table or view where data for the Object Class Property is stored.

 For other properties a value is not required, and is only used in certain situations, like when using name binding to/from JSON or XML.
 For example when using the [Import Data](../../action-orchestration/actions/effects/import-data.md) effect.